Welcome to

 CBI Friends,

-In the meantime, if you have any other CBI questions or have an issue or concern, please feel free to contact me or another board member.
+As always, if you have any CBI questions or have an issue or concern, please feel free to contact me or another board member.

 Be safe and Shalom,